Geography Curriculum Intent

-In Y7, Y8 and Y9 students follow the National Curriculum studying Weather and Climate, Tectonic Hazards, Coastal Processes, Ecosystems, Climate Change, Global Development, Child Soldiers, Water Crisis, Child Labour, Fair Trade, Migration, MNC’s and River processes and River Flooding.
+KS3 - in Y7, Y8 and Y9 students follow the National Curriculum studying Weather and Climate, Tectonic Hazards, Coastal Processes, Ecosystems, Climate Change, Global Development, Child Soldiers, Water Crisis, Child Labour, Fair Trade, Migration, MNC’s and River Processes and River Flooding.

 There is an emphasis to provide students with: locational knowledge, place knowledge, human and physical processes which also include environmental.

 Concepts taught include: place, space, scale, interdependence, physical and human processes, environmental impact, sustainable development, cultural awareness, cultural diversity.